Another euro crisis? Italian chaos reawakens concerns

 The ECB, however, reminded everyone Tuesday that such help would come with strings attached, like controls on government spending.

-“The rules are very clear on this,” the ECB’s vice president, Vitor Constancio, said in an interview Tuesday with Germany’s Der Spiegel.
-“Everyone should remember that.”
+“The rules are very clear on this,” the ECB’s vice president, Vitor Constancio, said in an interview published online Tuesday by Der Spiegel magazine.
+“Italy knows the rules.
+They should perhaps take another close look at them.”

 Spending controls imposed by the EU are the kind of external oversight that Italy’s populist politicians have criticized and that prompted political rebellion in bailed-out Greece.